Vietnamese Banh Mi Sandwich Recipes

-Yes, I’m Viet-Nam born, am Vietnamese at heart, and grew up eating banh mi for as long as I can remember when I started chewing solid foods.
-I often took this sandwich for granted as a grade school kid and was often embarrassed about taking it into my school lunch bag for fear of being sniffed out.
+Yes, I’m Viet-Nam born, am Vietnamese at heart.
+I grew up eating banh mi for as long as I can remember when I started chewing solid foods.
+I often took this sandwich for granted as a grade school kid.
+Many times, I was embarrassed about taking it into my school lunch bag for fear of being sniffed out.
 As soon as this sandwich emerged from my bag, my classmates would pick up the aroma of pungent pickled daikon and carrots.

 Still, my humiliation radar turned on.
 The crusty french bread with fresh pickles, rich pate, flavorful pork meat and tender sprigs of cilantro had no value to me at all.
 This was not quality food, I kept thinking.
 This was just embarrassing.